 - Make a list of all outstanding debts

-- Prioritize the debts, based on interest rates and due dates.
+- Prioritise the debts, based on interest rates and due dates.

 - Automate bill payments so they don’t take over your life, this will also involve knowing when they’re due so you can prepare.